steveschr/BMS-for-Sailboat/Readme.md

 After trying a few other methods I ended up using a simple resistor voltage divider circuit for the front end.
 Yeah I guess I feel a little embarassed I didn't do something more sophisticated but since there's only 4 cells in series it works well, the biggest trouble is error trapping for an open cell connection.

+I've been using this system successfully for several years.

 # Credits
-Stuart Pittaway,  Robert Kirberich (solder-stencil.me), Majenko Technologies (MCP3208 library), lots of snips from around the net I can't recall to credit,
+Stuart Pittaway - Lot's of inspiration here.
+Robert Kirberich (solder-stencil.me), Majenko Technologies (MCP3208 library), lots of snips from around the net I can't recall to credit,

 # Operation
 Cell voltage is determined by resistor voltage dividers and MCP3208 analog to digital converter.